ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 Its confidence comes from structured release identifiers and metadata; fuzzy or fallback identities remain human-approved.

+## Silence and Waveform Review

+Normal audits use `ffmpeg` to detect leading, internal, and trailing silence at `-50 dB`.
+A finding is created only when one continuous interval is strictly longer than the effective threshold; the built-in default-default is `10.0` seconds. `--silence-threshold`, `--check-silence`, `--no-silence-check`, and `--configure-defaults` control that behavior.
+The finding includes the interval type, timestamps, and duration, and suggests the separate waveform review workflow.

+`--review-waveforms` performs only waveform diagnosis.
+It submits the entire remaining audio queue to a bounded worker pool, so up to `--waveform-workers` JPEGs render concurrently while the user reviews the current full-width Sixel/ANSI preview.
+The renderer re-reads the live viewport and Windows console-font cell size for each preview, and automatically re-renders when the window or font size changes.
+It uses all available width except one left and one right cell; a faint grey box marks the waveform's exact top, bottom, left, and right bounds.

+The controls answer a diagnostic question rather than asking whether to keep a generated JPEG:

+- `F` — the waveform looks fine; continue to the next track
+- `P` — mark the track and its staged preview as a problem for later review
+- `E` — open the audio itself in Adobe Audition, Cool Edit, Audacity, ocenaudio, Sound Forge, or a configured editor
+- `R` — regenerate the preview from the current audio file after an edit
+- `V` — open the waveform JPEG through `openimage.bat`/IrfanView

+`AUDIO_EDITOR_EXECUTABLE` in the `USER CONFIGURATION` section or the `AUDIT_MUSIC_AUDIO_EDITOR` environment variable can name a preferred editor.
+Otherwise the script searches PATH, installed Adobe Audition directories, and known local editor/launcher paths.

+Waveform JPEGs are never copied beside the music.
+Their timestamped staging directory is created under `C:\recycled` when that writable directory exists, otherwise under `%TEMP%`, and remains there as disposable temporary material until ordinary temporary-file cleanup.
+A track marked `P` retains the exact staged preview path in the review result; neither `F` nor `P` changes the audio.

+## Album Filename Normalization

 For a recognized `Artist\YYYY - Album\` directory, repeated filename prefixes such as `10-babymetal-pa_pa_ya.flac` are detected only when at least two audio tracks share the pattern.
 The audio files and matching TXT/LRC/SRT/image/JSON/log